mikurys/antinet/doc_and_drafts/net_trivial_tests/ipbench/README.md

 info: /home/rafalcode/work/antinet/doc_and_drafts/net_trivial_tests/ipbench/tunserver.cpp+353 size_read=65052 start_pos=52

+[1] crypto speeds done with ./tunserver.elf --demo crypto_stream_bench given around 1 GB = 8 Gbps (on 1 core)

 TODO:
-[x] increase speed by MTU 1500 to 9000 and more? -- yes, big packets go fast and no lost [ ] increase card txqueue to remove the 0.1% dropped at 1K size of packets
+[x] increase speed by MTU 1500 to 9000 and more? -- yes, big packets go fast and no lost [x] increase card txqueue to remove the 0.1% dropped at 1K size of packets